Věra Lišková

 Věra Lišková (20 September 1924, Prague – 7 June 1985, Prague) was a Czech glass artist.
 She is known for pioneering the use of borosilicate glass or pyrex in glass art.

 Education and career

 Lišková studied at the State Graphic School in Prague until it closed due to World War II.
 She then studied at the School of Applied Arts in Prague and graduated in 1949.

-She then became a designer of functional glassware, working for companies such as Vienna-based J. & L. Lobmeyr and Moser.

-Lišková began making borosilicate glass sculptures in the late 1966.
-Her work was displayed at the Museum of Modern Art (MoMA).
-It was instrumental in recognizing glass as an artistic medium.
+As a student in 1947, she applied for a scholarship offered by the J. & L. Lobmeyr in Kamenický Šenov.
+Under the guidance of Stephan Rath, the nephew of the company's founders, she created a thin-walled drinkware set adorned with engraving.
+The set received an award from the Ministry of Industry and became part of the collection of the Museum of Decorative Arts in Prague.
+Her glass, displayed in the first solo exhibition at the Museum of Modern Art in New York, was acquired for the museum's collections by the then-director Kaufmann.
+Until 1959, Lišková had a total of five solo exhibitions in this museum.